CatCon

 Delayed Evaluation

-Wrapping a set of instructions with square brackets ([
+Wrapping a set of instructions with square brackets ([ and ]) prevents them from

 being evaluated immediately.
-These are used for certain functions, #if
+These are used for certain functions, #if and #define

-for instance, to execute a statement use the #call
+for instance, to execute a statement use the #call function:

 1 2 [swap 1 +] call eq?